BoQsc/notes/README.md

 * On Lid close - do not go to sleep, but shut down the computer.

-* Make Alt + Shit to change Input Language, instead of Alt + Space.
+* Make Alt + Shift to change Input Language, instead of Alt + Space.

 ## Notices
 Takes very long time to boot.
 I assume due to lack of bios support a "quick boot".